 Kentucky Non-Compete Agreement Sample

-This example of a Kentucky non-compete agreement will let you draft up-to-date agreements for your business clearly, simply, and inexpensively.
+This example of a Kentucky non-compete agreement will let you draft up-to-date agreements for your business clearly, and inexpensively.